MTBehnke/TGC-Designer-Tools/TUTORIAL.md

 This app was forked from https://github.com/chadrockey/TGC-Designer-Tools and performs all the same functions as the original tool while adding the tree settings options.
 For a tutorial on using the rest of the tool features, see https://chadrockey.github.io/TGC-Designer-Tools/TUTORIAL

-If you have a problem, please describe it the best you can, send screenshots, photos, and anything you can copy and paste and make a New Issue at https://github.com/MTBehnke/TGC-Designer-Tools/issues
+If you have a problem related to the tree settings, please describe it the best you can, send screenshots, photos, and anything you can copy and paste and make a New Issue at https://github.com/MTBehnke/TGC-Designer-Tools/issues

-# Starting the App
+## Starting the App

 Download and run the exe files from releases: https://github.com/MTBehnke/TGC-Designer-Tools/releases